sei-international/LEAPMacro.jl/docs/src/leap-exercise.md

 | New Coal Steam | 1000 |
 | New Oil Combustion Turbine | 400 |

+!!! warning "Ensuring consistent units"
+    The default units for capital costs in the Freedonia LEAP Area are US\$/MW.
+They must be changed to 1000 US\$/MW or to US\$/kW, or the numbers in the table above must be multiplied by 1000 before entering them into LEAP.
+If this is not done, then the investment values passed to LEAP-Macro will appear (incorrectly) to be negligibly small.

 ## Running LEAP-Macro
 LEAP-Macro can be run using a Visual Basic script that is provided with the sample files.
 Go into the _LEAP Areas\Freedonia\Macro_ folder and open the _LEAP Areas\Freedonia\Macro\scripts_ folder.
 Copy the `LEAPMacro_MacroModelCalc.vbs` file from that folder into the main Freedonia LEAP area folder.